Slad3/fitl/README.md

-# Single Table Filter Query Language
+# Filter Table Language (FiTL, like Fiddle)

 ## Main Point

-- A simple easy to learn and remember language used to filter down a table of data within a simple string.
-Easy to implement, easy to write, easy to detail out.
+A simple easy to learn and remember language used to filter down a table of data within a simple string.
+Easy to implement, easy to write, but also easy to detail.

-## How does it differ from just injecting SQL?
+## How does it differ from SQL?

 - Super easy for non-programmer people to learn, though deep enough to master and create complex and detailed queries
 - Filters single tables only (no joining tables or referencing other tables)